-Evidence shows that lack of insurance is among the leading barriers to healthcare access. ^{3,32,33} There is very strong evidence that enrollment in health insurance would increase access to and use of health services.
-For example, evidence indicates that being uninsured is associated with a higher likelihood of not having a usual place for medical care, and that having insurance coverage at any given time in the past year increased the likelihood that adults had a usual place for care.
-34-36 One study estimated that adults aged 18 to 64 who did not have health insurance for more than a year at the time of the survey were nearly six times as likely to not have a usual source of care compared to those who were continuously insured.
-37 Further, evidence indicates that uninsured individuals more frequently reported delaying medical care (50.87%), and being unable to get medical care (38.87%), dental care (48.18%), mental health care (16.87%), and prescription drugs (40.23%) than insured individuals.
-36 In addition, even after evaluating different combinations of vulnerability characteristics, such as health status, education, and region of residence, lacking health insurance had the strongest association with unmet health care needs, followed by family income and having a regular source of care.
-34
+Evidence shows that lack of insurance is among the leading barriers to healthcare access.
+There is very strong evidence that access to health insurance would increase access to and use of healthcare services.
+For example, evidence indicates that being uninsured is associated with a higher likelihood of not having a usual place for medical care and that having insurance coverage at any given time in the past year increased the likelihood that adults had a usual place for care.
+91-93 One study estimated that adults aged 18 to 64 years of age who did not have health insurance for more than a year at the time of the survey were nearly six times more likely to not have a usual source of care compared to those who were continuously insured.
+Further, evidence indicates that uninsured individuals more frequently reported delaying medical care (50.87%) and being unable to get medical care (38.87%), dental care (48.18%), mental health care (16.87%), and prescription drugs (40.23%) than insured individuals.